dc4eu/educational-pilot/sectorial-eaa-catalogue/data-models/README.md

 For detailed schema information, see [EDC schema](./elm-implementation-schema.md).

-### W3C Verifiable Credentials Data Model Adaptations
+### EDC to W3C Verifiable Credentials Data Model adaptations

-These schemas adapt the EDC to W3C Verifiable Credentials standard for educational use.
+These schemas adapt the EDC data model to W3C Verifiable Credentials standard (W3C-VCDM v1.1) in aliognment to 1st batch of implementing acts for educational use.
 Our models include:

 - Education-specific credential types
 - Contextual definitions for educational terms